Tom Cashman (comedian)

 Thomas James Cashman (born 14 September 1989) is an Australian stand-up comedian and writer.
-He is best known for his appearances on The Project, his content on TikTok, and for his duty as co-host on the Australian version of Taskmaster.
+He gained popularity in 2022 with a series of videos posted on TikTok about his request for a landlord reference.
+Since 2023 he has been the co-host and co-writer of the Australian version of television series Taskmaster.

 Career

-Television

 Cashman has appeared as a regular host on The Project, and has guested on The Hundred with Andy Lee, Question Everything, Celebrity Letters & Numbers, and Tonightly with Tom Ballard.
-Cashman was also on the writing team for Planet America, Tonightly with Tom Ballard., and ABCs Win the Week.
+Cashman was also on the writing team for Planet America, Tonightly with Tom Ballard, and ABCs Win the Week.

-In February 2023, Taskmaster Australia began airing on Network 10, with Cashman in the role of the Taskmaster's assistant.